To find out more about our Mentoring Project please watch this short video:

 Our mentors are trained volunteers who are all DBS checked and recruited via a thorough process of application, references, a 2 stage interview and 4 – 6 session training programme.
-They come from all walks of life and experiences and there is a careful matching process between mentee and mentor so that the child will feel most comfortable and understood by their mentor.
-We are working with children aged between 7 and 17 in and around the Winchcombe & Cheltenham area.
+They come from all walks of life and experiences and faiths and there is a careful matching process between mentee and mentor so that the child will feel most comfortable and understood by their mentor.
+We are working with children aged between 7 and 17 in and around the Winchcombe, Tewkesbury & Cheltenham area.

 We take referrals from local Schools, Young Carers, Social Services and from young people and parents directly.
 We are committed to placing young people’s needs before any programme and to persevering in building positive relationships based on trust and mutual respect.
 We believe this takes time and that we will see the most benefit to a young person when consistent support over a significant period of time is offered, rather than short term or one off interventions.
 With this in mind we place a high value on consistency of staff/volunteers and operate with high ratios of staff to young people.

 What does it cost?

 For the young person it costs nothing!
 We charge schools and agencies £85 per month per young person for weekly mentoring for 12 months.
 We have a limited number of grant funded places on the programme thanks to the High Sheriff of Gloucestershire’s Fund however the waiting list for these places is currently 6-8 months.
 We are trying to raise enough money through grants and fundraising so that we can offer this service to schools and other organisations without charge, particularly in light of current cuts to school budgets across our area.
 In previous years our mentoring project has been supported financially by the Gloucestershire Police and Crime Commissioner’s Fund, Tewkesbury Borough Council, Winchcombe Youth Hub, Winchcombe Rotary Club, Cleeve Hill 41 Club, Encounter Church, Winchcombe.
 We are currently seeking further funding to continue this work.
 If this programme is something you would like to support financially, please contact us at email@example.com.